Transaction Types Supported By Custom GL Lines Plug-in

 Voiding journal and reversing journal

-These journals are unsupported because they negate the original transaction and should not create new GL impact
+These journals aren't supported because they cancel the original transaction and shouldn't create new GL impact

 -